intuition-dev/intuDocs/meta-slides/10_pillars.md

 AMP

 There are many orgs competing for consumers, and no one will try a web app unless they can discover it, making SEO imperative.
+Content and SEO equals revenue growth.
+SEO includes
-SEO includes AMP, whether it is favored or not, making it a requirement that generators should be able to write both a web app page and an AMP version of it.
+AMP, whether it is favored or not, making it a requirement that generators should be able to write both a web app page and an AMP version of it.
 There is clearly much more to SEO than just this, but it